 Do not stir.
 Tilt the pan off the heat to spread the color evenly as the caramel forms.

 Should you Stir sugar when making caramel?

 No, As stated above, do not stir the caramel during cooking.
 If you do, any splashes on the pan’s side will immediately evaporate, and the sugar might re-form as crystals.

 At what temperature does sugar caramelize?

-Sugar starts to melt at 320°F, and it begins to caramelize at 340°F. Higher temperatures create the brown caramelization – a delicious addition for many desserts.
+Sugar starts to melt at 320°F, and it begins to caramelize at 340°F. Higher temperatures create brown caramelization – a delicious addition to many desserts.